 Perhaps no one else in America has helped more Ross University grads figure out their student loans than I have.
-Ross provides a path to getting your MD or DVM, but that path comes at a high cost.
-In my view, Ross University does little to warn students of the high loan burden they will face at graduation.
+While the school provides a path to getting your MD or DVM, Ross University tuition costs are high.
+And, in my view, Ross University does little to warn students of the high loan burden they will face at graduation.

 Ross University produces a lot of great physicians and veterinarians.
 This isn’t me questioning the education so much as the cost.

 As I’ll show you later, it’s not unusual to come out of Ross owing more than $400,000 for vet school and more than $500,000 for medical school.
 In many cases, you will be unable to pay that amount of debt back without federal forgiveness and repayment plans.

 This post is my own opinion, but I’ll back it up with some cold hard facts.
 Are you currently dealing with student loans from high Ross University tuition costs?
 If so, you can check out how I help professionals with high debt loads from medical and veterinary school here.

 What is Ross University?

 Forgive me if you already know, but Ross University is a for-profit institution located on two separate islands in the Caribbean.
 They offer DVM degrees through the Ross University School of Veterinary Medicine in St. Kitts and MD degrees through the Ross University School of Medicine, which used to be in Dominica and now is in Barbados.

 Ross got bought in 2003 by DeVry, a giant for-profit college chain.
 DeVry rebranded itself as Adtalem Global Education, Inc in 2017.
 You can find them trading on the NYSE under the ticker ATGE.

 Why is any of that relevant to you?
 It’s because Ross University wants to make as much money as possible, and you’re the profit center.
 That creates a ton of incentives to not be transparent.